-- Our business is dependent on the continued occurrence of large-scale sporting events, concerts and theater shows and on relationships with ticket buyers, sellers and distribution partners and any change in such occurrence or relationships could adversely affect our business. - Changes in internet search engine algorithms or changes in marketplace rules could have a negative impact on traffic for our sites and ultimately, our business and results of operations. - We face intense competition in the ticketing industry. - If we do not continue to maintain and improve our platform or develop successful new solutions and enhancements or improve existing ones, our business will suffer. - · We may be adversely affected by the occurrence of extraordinary events or the effects of inflation. - We may be unsuccessful in potential future acquisitions. - Due to our business's seasonality, our financial performance in particular financial periods may not be indicative of, or comparable to, our financial performance in subsequent financial periods.
+- Our business depends on the continued occurrence of large-scale sporting events, concerts and theater shows and on relationships with ticket buyers, sellers and distribution partners, and any adverse change in the number of such events or in these relationships could adversely affect our business. - Changes in internet search engine algorithms and dynamics, or search engine disintermediation, or changes in marketplace rules could have a negative impact on traffic for our sites and, ultimately, our business and results of operations. - We face intense competition in the ticketing industry. - If we do not continue to maintain and improve our platform or develop successful new solutions and enhancements or improve existing ones, our business will suffer. - We may be adversely affected by the occurrence of extraordinary events or the effects of inflation. - We have acquired and may in the future acquire other businesses; if any of such acquisitions are unsuccessful, our business could suffer. - Due to our business's seasonality, our financial performance in particular financial periods may not be indicative of, or comparable to, our financial performance in subsequent financial periods. - Disease epidemics or pandemics, such as the global COVID-19 pandemic, have had, and may in the future have, a material negative impact on our business and operating results.